-Headphones or earbuds that you wear can damage your hearing if you play music loudly or use the headphones for the longer duration.
-Headphones may affect your brain and ears.
+Headphones or earbuds that you wear in 2020 can damage your hearing if you play music loudly or use the headphones for the longer duration.
+Cheap Headphones in 2020 may affect your brain and ears.
 Many people ask that are headphones bad for our ears and brain?
 Actually, headphones are not as much of a risk as earbuds are.
 Earbuds can damage your hearing just like other noise around you can disturb your listening power.
 Having the sound’s volume of 7 to 8 decibels can cause serious problems for your ears.

 - Are headphones bad for your ears and Brain